thriveweb/great-start-elc/content/defaultPages/learning-educational-programs-curriculum.md

       boundaries of their independence.

-      Our educations in the toddler classrooms will acknowledge individuality and all areas of development.
+      Our educators in the toddler classrooms will acknowledge individuality and all areas of development.
 Furthermore, our educators will scaffold all children’s learning by taking them step by step through new skills with enough support to ensure their success.